Outdoor Festival and Gravel Grinder Enduro

 Held at the Plumas-Sierra Fairgrounds in Quincy, TrailFest is four days of good times and camaraderie, based around the love for trails that bring us all together.
 Dig new trails alongside the SBTS Pro Trail Crew on Mount Hough, and be a part of the next phase of development on Quincy’s crown jewel trail network.

-Sign up for hikes, mountain bike rides, e-MTB rides, gravel rides or moto rides led by seasoned locals or head out on a solo adventure.
+Sign up for hikes, mountain bike rides, e-MTB rides, or gravel rides led by seasoned locals or head out on a solo adventure.
 The evenings are all about camp vibes, live music, good food and gathering with friends new and old.
 There are also sweet raffle prizes, morning yoga classes, an evening roller skating session and tons of other fun lined up all weekend long.

 Come spend a beautiful fall weekend with us in the Lost Sierra and support the work of Sierra Buttes Trail Stewardship—all ticket proceeds benefit SBTS’ work to revitalize mountain communities, using trails as the tool.